Crash Bandicoot (video game): Conception

-On January 5, 1994, MCA Inc. executive vice president Skip Paul established Universal Interactive Studios – a division for developing and publishing video games and interactive software – in response to a film industry trend of studios opening similar divisions.
-With this development, Universal Interactive was eager to acquire independent developers with the intention of eventually using them to create games and interactive movies based on Universal's existing franchises.
-At that year's Winter Consumer Electronics Show, Naughty Dog founders Andy Gavin and Jason Rubin displayed their latest game Way of the Warrior in search of a publisher; by chance, their booth was situated in close proximity to that of Universal Interactive, where Mark Cerny and Rob Biniaz served as its representatives.
+On January 5, 1994, MCA Inc. executive vice president Skip Paul and senior vice president Robert Biniaz established Universal Interactive Studios – a division for developing and publishing video games and interactive software – in response to a film industry trend of studios opening similar divisions.
+With this development, Universal Interactive was eager to acquire independent developers with the intention of eventually using them to create games and interactive movies based on Universal Pictures's existing franchises.
+At that year's Winter Consumer Electronics Show, Naughty Dog founders Andy Gavin and Jason Rubin displayed their latest game Way of the Warrior (1994) in search of a publisher; by chance, their booth was situated in close proximity to that of Universal Interactive, where Biniaz and Mark Cerny served as its representatives.
 A bidding war broke out between Universal Interactive, The 3DO Company, and Crystal Dynamics; Universal Interactive won the game's publishing rights by offering Naughty Dog a place on their lot and funding for three additional games, over which Naughty Dog would have creative freedom.
 This atypical agreement ensured that Naughty Dog could be locked in long enough to create a product that met Universal Interactive's expectations.

 In August 1994, Gavin and Rubin began their move from Boston, Massachusetts to Los Angeles, California.
 Before leaving, Gavin and Rubin hired Dave Baggett, their first employee and a friend of Gavin's from the Massachusetts Institute of Technology; Baggett would not start working full-time until January 1995.
 During the trip, Gavin and Rubin studied arcade games intensely and noticed that racing, fighting and shooting games had begun making a transition into full 3D rendering.
-They initially considered a 3D beat 'em up based on Final Fight before recognizing that their favorite video game genre, the character-based action-platform game, had no 3D games at this point.
-The pair were especially fond of Donkey Kong Country, and wondered how such a game could function in three dimensions.
+They initially considered a 3D beat 'em up based on Final Fight (1989) before recognizing that their favorite video game genre, the character-based action-platform game, had no 3D games at this point.
+The pair were especially fond of Donkey Kong Country (1994), and wondered how such a game could function in three dimensions.
 They figured that in a 3D perspective, the player would be constantly looking at the character's back rather than their profile, and thus jokingly called the hypothetical project "Sonic's Ass Game".
 Gavin and Rubin had a rough game theory designed by the time they reached Colorado, and they discarded a design for Al O. Saurus and Dinestein, a side-scrolling video game based on time travel and scientists genetically merged with dinosaurs.